+1952 – Mrs. Luvinia A. Robinson opened her own real estate office as a licensed realtor.
+(1991 JBHC)

 1952 Porcher Taylor's attempt to be elected as a Justice of Peace in 1952 was thwarted, but was part of a political strategy to seek more minor offices that would receive less attention from whites and thus hopefully prevail in black majority wards.
 In the 1955 election, Taylor ran again for a seat on the City Council representing Ward Five.
 Taylor and his two black opponents, Isadore Singleton and Ernest Jackson, lost due to not obtaining enough white votes required by the at-large voting system.

+1952 Klansman Bill Hendrix dropped out of the race for governor of Florida, the United Press reported he’d “resumed his old job as grand dragon” of the Florida Klan.
+The UP report continued, “The only reason he entered the governor’s race in the first place, Hendrix said, was because he was persuaded to do so by Edgar Waybright, Sr., chairman of the Duval County Democratic Executive Committee.”

-1952 Billy Daniels becomes the first Black to host a Television Show.
+1952 Billy Daniels from Jacksonville becomes the first Black to host a Television Show.

+1952 Jacksonville Rosenwald School #143/Westside Elementary (nw school built on the property – verified by plaque in West Jacksonville Elementary.
+Study done by Reynolds, Smith and Hill says “old school replaced with 2 story brick buildings and whire frame building and 2 wooden barrack type buildings” still there as they were in 1951 survey.

+1952 – Gamma Rho Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated hosted the world renown singer, Marian Anderson, at the National Guard Armory.
+She refused to sing unless Blacks and Whites could enjoy the program as a desegregated audience.

+1953 – Raiford Brown operated Brown’s Barber Shop for 36 years and for much of that time, his was the only Black shop allowed to operate in the greater downtown area.
+Brown Eastside Branch Library was named for him in l994.
+(1995 JBHC)